codyfun/paracosmos-engine/README.md

 # Controls
-WASD/Arrow keys to move, left and right click for other interactions.
+This game is mainly played with the mouse.
+Left click to select, right click to back out.

-Numbers 0-9 and Esc also supported as shortcuts, but not required to play.
+Numbers 0-9, Space, and Escape are also supported as shortcuts, but not required to play.

 ---